NeedlessPage819/ShadowCursor/README.md

 ## Disclaimer

 This project is for educational purposes only.
-Use responsibly and in accordance with the terms of service of any software you interact with.
+Use responsibly and in accordance with the terms of service of any software you interact with. (optional)